 What does this mean in practical experience?
 Again, there will be a disclosure of the Holy Spirit to someone in the group.
-This revelation, if it is prophetic, is meant to be shared with the person, or the entire group.
+If it is prophetic, this revelation is meant to be shared with the person, or the entire group.
 If we withhold the expression of this revelation, we quench or hinder the Holy Spirit's desire to work in that situation.
 We must be faithful to take the risk to step out and share what we may be hearing or "seeing".
-Only by doing so can we determine if it is from God, or not.
-Only by doing so can the person it is meant for have "the secrets of his heart disclosed" and "fall on his/her face and worship God, declaring that God is certainly among you".
-We need to discover how to use our gifts as individuals, and to understand how to facilitate the ministry of the Spirit as a group.
-It starts with the inner disclosures of the Spirit, ...then it is up to you to respond to what He is doing inside.
+Only by doing so can we determine if it is from God, or not (I Cor.
+14:29).
+Only by doing so can the person it is meant for "have the secrets of his heart disclosed and will fall on his/her face and worship God, declaring that God is certainly among you" (I Cor.
+14:24,25).
+It starts with the inner disclosures of the Spirit, ...then it is up to you to respond to what He is doing inside by expressing it outwardly.
+Once it is communicated, then we can determine if (1.) it is consistent with the Scriptures; (2.) is confirmed by others, or seems to fit the situation; (3) it is to be waited on in prayer; or (4.) it needs to be modified, clarified, corrected or rejected as erroneous.
+We will all benefit through this process.